 Q1: Are bug zappers safe for humans and pets?

-A1: Generally, yes.
-Modern bug and mosquito zappers are designed with protective outer cages to prevent accidental contact with the electrified grid.
-The current is high voltage but low amperage, which is lethal to insects but typically causes only a startling, non-fatal shock to humans or larger animals.
-Always ensure they are mounted out of reach of small children and pets.
+A1: Yes, modern bug zappers are generally safe for humans and pets.
+They feature protective outer cages to prevent accidental contact with the electrified grid, and the high-voltage, low-amperage current is lethal to insects but typically causes only a startling, non-fatal shock to larger animals.
+Always mount them out of reach of small children and pets.

 Q2: How effective are bug zappers against mosquitoes specifically?

-A2: Traditional UV-light-only bug zappers are largely ineffective against mosquitoes, as mosquitoes are primarily attracted to CO2 and body heat, not just light.
-For better mosquito control, choose bug and mosquito zappers that include octenol or CO2 lures, which mimic these attractants.
+A2: Traditional UV-light-only bug zappers are largely ineffective against mosquitoes because mosquitoes are primarily attracted to CO2 and body heat, not just light.
+For better mosquito control, choose bug zappers that include octenol or CO2 lures, which mimic these specific attractants.

 Q3: How often should I clean my bug zapper?